This is the story of a tremendous win or a colossal mistake, depending on your perspective.

 Anyway, back to the story…which is, of course, an “exciting” tale of research and waiting.

-Trades cost $7 back then.
-Selling wasn’t frictionless like it is today.
+Trades cost $7 back then (at Scottrade).
+It wasn’t (mostly free) like it is today.
 I didn’t fully understand exit strategies or position sizing.
-I just knew I didn’t want to pay commissions unless I had to.
+I just knew I didn’t want to pay commissions unless it was absolutely necessary.

-I had more than doubled my money in a short period of time.
+I had more than doubled my money in a short period of time, so I sold.
+I was afraid the stock would fall and my gains would disappear.

-What I didn’t understand then was that volatility feels dangerous in the short term, but it is often the price of admission for extraordinary long-term returns.
+What I didn’t understand is that volatility can feel dangerous in the short term, but it is often the price of admission for extraordinary long-term returns.

-If I had simply held those 10 shares through splits and growth, they would be worth a staggering amount today.
+If I had just had the courage to hold those 10 shares, they would be worth a staggering amount today.

 That’s the difference between being right and being patient.

-It’s been nearly 20 years, and I still think about that trade.
+It’s been 20 years, and I still think about that trade.

 Not because I regret the lesson.